diegofariasc/nypl-menus-dataset-cleaning/operation_history/scripts/build_database/README.md

 # NYPL Menus dataset cleaning
 ## Data loader
-This script automates loading the NYPL dataset into a MySQL database using `LOAD DATA INFILE`.
+This script automates the loading process of the NYPL dataset into a MySQL database using `LOAD DATA INFILE`.

 ### Requirements
 - Python 3
-- MySQL Server running
+- MySQL server running
 - NYPL dataset in CSV format
 - mysql-connector-python

 ### Instructions for execution
-2. Create `db_config.json` in the project root with your MySQL credentials:
+1. Create a `db_config.json` file in the `build_database` folder (this folder) with your MySQL credentials.
+It must look like this:
 ```json
 {
   "user": "your_mysql_username",